 Enjoying the best Indian food, the wildest animals, the highest peak

 VANCOUVER IS OFTEN on lists of world’s most livable cities.
-After spending about a week there in June, it’s very easy to see why: Miles of ocean coastline, a vibrant multiculturalism scene, a plethora of outdoor adventure options and a temperate climate are just a few of the things that make Vancouver so attractive.
+After spending about a week there in June, it’s very easy to see why: Miles of ocean coastline, a vibrant multiculturalism scene, a plethora of outdoor adventure options and a temperate climate are just a few of the things that Vancouver is known for.

 I’ve already covered a couple of Vancouver’s top tourist attractions: visiting the sacred forests of Capilano Suspension Bridge Park and taking a flight aboard a Harbour Air Seaplane from Vancouver to Salt Spring Island.
 And, in this blog, I’m highlighting three more of my favourite experiences in Vancouver: the spicy, the wild and the spectacular.